linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 04 Other Financial Institutions/Chapter 14 Other Lending Institutions.md

 As CUs have expanded in membership, size, and services, bankers claim that CUs unfairly compete with small banks that have historically been the major lender in small towns and local communities.
 In 1997, the banking industry filed two lawsuits in its push to restrict the growing competitive threat from credit unions.
 The first lawsuit (filed by four North Carolina banks and the American Bankers Association) challenged an occupation-based credit union's (the AT&T Family Credit Union based in North Carolina) ability to accept members from companies unrelated to the firm that originally sponsored the credit union.
 In the second lawsuit, the American Bankers Association asked the courts to bar the federal government from allowing occupation-based credit unions to convert to community-based charters.
 Bankers argued in both lawsuits that such actions, broadening the membership base of credit unions, would further exploit an unfair advantage allowed through the credit union tax-exempt status.
 In February 1998, the Supreme Court sided with the banks in its decision that credit unions could no longer accept members that were not a part of the "common bond" of membership.
 In April 1998, however, the U.S. House of Representatives overwhelmingly passed a bill that allowed all existing members to keep their credit union accounts.
 The bill was passed by the Senate in July 1998 and signed into law by the president in August 1998.
 This legislation allowed CUs not only to keep their existing members but also to accept new groups of members—including small businesses and low-income communities—that were not considered part of the "common bond" of membership by the Supreme Court ruling.

-Credit unions provide a public service by offering loans to those who might not otherwise have access to credit through commercial banks and savings institutions: lowand moderate-income individuals within a specific group—the credit union's common bond.
+Credit unions provide a public service by offering loans to those who might not otherwise have access to credit through commercial banks and savings institutions: low- and moderate-income individuals within a specific group—the credit union's common bond.
 Further, credit union profits are distributed back to members in the form of better rates on deposits and loans as well as lower and fewer fees on services.
 It is these services that have justified credit unions' tax-exempt status.
 However, throughout the 2000s, many credit unions pursued regional charters and expanded their fields of membership.
 The result has been a blurring of credit unions' common bond membership.
 Consequently, credit unions have become more like banks, but with tax-exempt status.
 As credit unions have grown in size, some are again questioning their protected status.
 Indeed, in a recent report from the President's Economic Recovery Advisory Board, elimination of the credit union tax exemption was included in a list of recommendations addressing the nation's budget deficit.
 Yet, despite the renewed discussion, credit unions continue to operate as nonprofit, tax-exempt depository institutions.

 In another hit to commercial banks, credit unions saw record increases in membership in late 2011 and early 2012, with most of the increase coming from commercial bank customers.
 For the year ending June 30, 2012, credit union membership increased by nearly 2.2 million new members: almost twice the 1.2 million average annual growth experienced in similar 12-month periods over the previous 10 years and four times greater than the 550,000 new members over that same period the prior year.
 Much of the growth in membership occurred as a part of nationwide campaigns, such as Bank Transfer Day on November 5, 2011, that encouraged consumers to leave their "big" banks for credit unions and community banks, which tend to incur fewer fees.
 Among the catalysts for these campaigns was Bank of America's plan to impose a monthly fee for debit card use.
 That plan was scrapped in response to consumers' strong negative reactions.

-# Balance Sheets and Recent Trends
+### Balance Sheets and Recent Trends

 LG 14-6